Pratik-cmd1/Maternal-Health-Risk-Prediction-Project/README.md

 F1-Score – Harmonic mean of precision and recall for balanced performance.

-After hyperparameter tuning, the Random Forest Classifier and XGBoost delivered the highest accuracy, making them the preferred models for deployment.
+After hyperparameter tuning, the Random Forest Classifier delivered the highest accuracy, making them the preferred models for deployment.

 Deployment with Streamlit